 Drugs can cause multiple skin eruptions and reactions.
 The most serious of these are discussed elsewhere in THE MANUAL and include Stevens-Johnson syndrome Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) Stevens-Johnson syndrome and toxic epidermal necrolysis are severe cutaneous hypersensitivity reactions.
 Drugs, especially sulfa drugs, antiseizure drugs, and antibiotics, are the most common... read more and toxic epidermal necrolysis Stevens-Johnson Syndrome (SJS) and Toxic Epidermal Necrolysis (TEN) Stevens-Johnson syndrome and toxic epidermal necrolysis are severe cutaneous hypersensitivity reactions.
 Drugs, especially sulfa drugs, antiseizure drugs, and antibiotics, are the most common... read more , hypersensitivity syndrome Drug Hypersensitivity Drug hypersensitivity is an immune-mediated reaction to a drug.
 Symptoms range from mild to severe and include rash, anaphylaxis, and serum sickness.
 Diagnosis is clinical; skin testing is occasionally... read more , serum sickness Symptoms and Signs , exfoliative dermatitis Erythroderma Erythroderma is defined as erythema that covers more than 70% of the body surface area.
 It represents the maximum severity of various skin disorders.
 Diagnosis is by history and examination... read more , angioedema Angioedema Angioedema is edema of the deep dermis and subcutaneous tissues.
 It is usually an acute but sometimes a chronic mast cell–mediated reaction caused by exposure to a drug (eg, angiotensin-converting... read more , anaphylaxis Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
 Symptoms... read more , and drug-induced vasculitis Cutaneous Vasculitis Cutaneous vasculitis refers to vasculitis affecting small- or medium-sized vessels in the skin and subcutaneous tissue but not the internal organs.
 Cutaneous vasculitis may be limited to the... read more .

 Drugs can also be implicated in hair loss Alopecia Alopecia is defined as loss of hair from the body.
 Hair loss is often a cause of great concern to the patient for cosmetic and psychologic reasons, but it can also be an important sign of systemic... read more , lichen planus Lichen Planus Lichen planus is a recurrent, pruritic, inflammatory eruption characterized by small, discrete, polygonal, flat-topped, violaceous papules that may coalesce into rough scaly plaques, often accompanied... read more , erythema nodosum Erythema Nodosum Erythema nodosum is a specific form of panniculitis characterized by tender, red or violet, palpable, subcutaneous nodules on the shins and occasionally other locations.
 It often occurs with... read more , pigmentation changes Overview of Pigmentation Disorders Melanin is the brownish pigment responsible for the color of skin, hair, and the iris of the eyes.
 It is produced by melanocytes.
 Most people have similar numbers of melanocytes, and the wide... read more , systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic, multisystem, inflammatory disorder of autoimmune etiology, occurring predominantly in young women.
 Common manifestations may include arthralgias and... read more , photosensitivity reactions Photosensitivity Photosensitivity is a cutaneous overreaction to sunlight.
 It can be related to photoallergy or phototoxicity and may be idiopathic or occur after exposure to certain toxic or allergenic substances... read more , pemphigus Pemphigus Vulgaris Pemphigus vulgaris is an uncommon, potentially fatal, autoimmune disorder characterized by intraepidermal blisters and extensive erosions on apparently healthy skin and mucous membranes.
-Diagnosis... read more , and pemphigoid Bullous Pemphigoid Bullous pemphigoid is a chronic autoimmune skin disorder resulting in generalized, pruritic, bullous lesions in older patients.
+Diagnosis... read more , and pemphigoid Bullous Pemphigoid Bullous pemphigoid is a chronic autoimmune skin disorder resulting in generalized, pruritic, bullous lesions in older adults.
 Mucous membrane involvement is rare.
 Diagnosis is by skin biopsy... read more .
 Other drug reactions are classified by lesion type.

 Symptoms and Signs of Drug Eruptions and Reactions